mramshaw/Cloud_Django/README.md

 back-end.

 [Although it *works*, it looks pretty horrible as our `static` content is missing.
- We can fix that later, possibly with an `ingress` controller and/or nginx.]
+ We can fix that later, probably with a front-end or an `ingress` controller.]

 Lets teardown our local Kubernetes infrastructure first: